Pros and Cons of replacing a kitchen rather than repairing it

 Appliance Choices

 Very rarely do people replace all their kitchen appliances outside of a full kitchen refit.
-Single appliances may be replaced due to breakdown, but there is always the longer term question – will they suit the space if a kitchen renovation is on the horizon?
-So what are the pros and cons of replacing your kitchen appliances?
+Single appliances may be replaced due to breakdown, but there is always the longer-term question: Will they suit the space if a kitchen renovation is on the horizon?
+So what are the pros and cons of replacing a kitchen appliance?

 Why replace?